jbcodeforce/jbcodeforce.github.io/docs/golf/index.md

 #### Drills:

-* Shoulder tilt exercise: tilt to thee right on the followthrough.
+* Shoulder tilt exercise: tilt to the right on the followthrough.
 Pros have their shoulders tilted on average at 49d.
-Image water dripping from right ear.
+Use the image of water dripping from right ear.

 > On followthrough the right shoulder should go down to the ground.
-Then swing more from the inside and swing out rightward
+Then swing more from the inside and swing out rightward.

 ### Other full swing videos from practices

-* Practice 09/02-2022 - bad swings: after 2 weeks of hitting thin, topping, with bad draws, let tapes what's going on...
+* Practice 09/02-2022 - bad swings: after 2 weeks of hitting thin, topping, with bad draws, let tape what's going on...

 <iframe width="560" height="315" src="https://www.youtube.com/embed/j5-MuY8aILk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-* Better swings: still need to work on arms extension at and after impact, be sure to start by the belt bucklet.
+* Better swings: still need to work on arms extension at and after impact, be sure to start by the belt buckler.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Gl-CwCUwJus" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Pitching

 From [Pete Cowen's article](https://golftoday.co.uk/proshop-features-2014-pitching-lesson-html/) core principles: